-- (a) The following are exempt from the requirements of §35-604, §35-606, §35-608, and §35-610 in this Subchapter: - (1) An emergency response performed pursuant to § 35-102 of this rule. - (2) A response action to address the release of heating fuels pursuant to Subchapter 5 of this rule. - (3) Following approval from the Secretary, removal of petroleum-contaminated soils during the closure or replacement of an underground storage tank. - (4) Management of contaminated soils under an approved soil management plan per Section § 35-804 of this rule. - (b) A PRP shall not be required to conduct corrective action in accordance with this Subchapter upon demonstration to the Secretary conclusion of a site investigation report that: - (1) Therethere are no exceedances of any applicable Vermont Groundwater Quality Standards (Vermont Groundwater Enforcement Standards or Vermont Action Levels) at drinking water sources, vapor intrusion is not occurring and there are no other impacts that may present a threat to human health or the environment; - (2) Groundwatergroundwater contamination is confined to the same property where the release occurred; - (3) Contaminationa demonstration that contamination will not migrate beyond compliance points at concentrations exceeding standards, given the current data that is available, and concentrations are stable or declining; - (4) The the hazardous material release is limited to soil only, and is able to behas been addressed through a removal and disposal of a limited amount of contaminated material with a Soil Management Plan prepared in accordance with 35-804; - (5) Therethe site investigation demonstrates that there are no direct contact threats; and
+- (a) The following are exempt from the requirements of § 35-604, § 35-606, § 35-608, and § 35-610 in this Subchapter: - (1) An emergency response performed pursuant to § 35-102 of this rule. - (2) A response action to address the release of heating fuels pursuant to Subchapter 5 of this rule. - (3) Following approval from the Secretary, removal of petroleum-contaminated soils during the closure or replacement of an underground storage tank. - (4) Management of contaminated soils under an approved soil management plan per Section § 35-804 of this rule. - (b) A PRP shall not be required to conduct corrective action in accordance with this Subchapter upon demonstration to the Secretary that: - (1) There are no exceedances of any applicable Vermont Groundwater Enforcement Standards or Vermont Action Levels at drinking water sources, vapor intrusion is not occurring and there are no other impacts that may present a threat to human health or the environment; - (2) Groundwater contamination is confined to the same property where the release occurred; - (3) Contamination will not migrate beyond compliance points at concentrations exceeding standards, given the current data that is available, and concentrations are stable or declining; - (4) The hazardous material release is limited to soil only, and is able to be addressed through removal and disposal of a limited amount of contaminated material with a Soil Management Plan prepared in accordance with § 35-804; - (5) There are no direct contact threats; and

-(6) The proposed the Secretary has approved an institutional control plan, as provided in a site investigation report or other document, that meets the requirements of Subchapter 9 of this rule.
+(6) The proposed institutional control plan, as provided in a site investigation report or other document, meets the requirements of Subchapter 9 of this rule.